gabrielduete/100DiasDeCodigo-He4rt/Days_21to30/29 - Sandevistan figma e tecnologias/README.md

-# Ainda trabalhando no figma do projeto sandevistan e comecei a instalar as deps do projeto
+# Hoje finalizei a home do sandevistan no figma e comecei a parte de About.
+Também comecei a instalar e configurar as deps no projeto.